tompatulpan/duration-encoded-cw-protocol/README.md

 - Manual correction by operator (natural for CW operating)
 - Better than TCP's complete playback stall

-The bandwidth is so low (2-3 KB/s) that TCP's overhead savings are meaningless, but TCP's latency penalty is **unacceptable** for real-time audio.
+The bandwidth required is very low (2-3 KB/s), so TCP’s overhead savings are not significant, but its latency penalty makes it unsuitable for real-time audio.

 ---